tobixen/calendar-cli/README.md

 2013-09-15: Made a repository at github and wrote up this README.
 2013-09-24: version 0.01 - supports creating an ical-file based on command line parameters
+2013-09-28: version 0.02 - possible to add a calendar item to the caldav server